ameliaabobo/educational-game-design-document-amelia-and-woody/egdd.md

 ## Aethestics

-Game will be using many Cartoon objects and animations, kids will be happy to see many cute fishes and cool trash icon.
+Game will be using many realistic objects, people will be familiarize with the trash so they can easy recognize with their life experience.

 ## Graphical

-- Characters List
+- Trash list
-  - Robot
+  - battery
-  - trash picker
+  - computer
-  - Fish_small
+  - plastic bottle
-  - Fish_big
+  - plastic bag
-  - trash_plastic
+  - tissue
-  - trash_metal
+  - food
-  - trash_bag
+  - used syringes
-  - trash_battery
+  - takeout bag
-  - trash_..(to be added)
+  - wood
-  - danger_shark
+  - electronic component
-  - danger_submarine
+  - paper
-  - danger_..(to be added)
+  -
 - Textures:
+  - trash bin(red)
+  - trash bin(blue)
+  - trash bin(yellow)
-  - robot texture
+  - trash bin(green)
-  - trash picker texture
+  - trash bin(white)
 - Environment Art/Textures:
-  - beach
-  - sand
-  - sea
+  - landfill background

 ## Audio